by Starsky Hutch 76 and Libbylawrence

 “Diana?!”
 Donna exclaimed in utter shock.
 “But… I — I thought she was killed in the Crisis!”

 “Not killed,” Hippolyta said.
-“Reverted — reverted back to the clay from which she had been created and from which she was given life.
-Shortly after this took place, I returned to the spot where it had first happened, and in my grief I beseeched the gods to do so again.
+“Reverted — reverted back to the clay from which she had been created and from which she was given life. (*) Later, after mourning my daughter in solitude for some time, I returned to the spot where it had first happened, and in my grief I beseeched the gods to do so again.
 The enchantment was still within the clay, so they granted my request.”